 His appointment with ChickFight is a far cry from the previous ring announcing opportunity.
 “It’s a little overwhelming in the sense of, I thought I would do some ring announcing several years ago but that would’ve been in front of 20 people at a country fair in West Virginia for nobody you’ve ever heard of,” Buckler says with a laugh.
 “So now to get the opportunity to work with women who have accomplished a great deal in the industry is wonderfully exciting.”

 Citing WWE Hall of Famer Howard Finkel as his ring announcing inspiration, David hopes to show the same confidence of the legend, but he’s admittedly a little nervous.
 “I like to be very prepared.
 I feel like I don’t quite know what I’m going to say yet.
 What I’m supposed to say yet.”

 “About two months ago, when I found out about this opportunity, I couldn’t sleep for two nights.
 I was extremely nervous then.
 As we’ve gotten closer to the event, I remember what my friend Kevin said the time when I almost did the ring announcing [in Virginia].
 I was very nervous back then and he said: ‘You know what, Dave?
-Just walk into that ring like you own it’.
+Just walk into that ring as you own it’.
 I’m going to hopefully carry that confidence.”

-It’s not everyday that people achieve their dreams, but David can now cross this off his bucket list, so to speak.
+It’s not every day that people achieve their dreams, but David can now cross this off his bucket list, so to speak.

 After years of watching his favorite wrestlers — including the Glamazon, Beth Phoenix — step into the ring, for one night in San Francisco, it’s his turn.